nmstate/nmstate/README.md

 For Fedora 29+, `sudo dnf install nmstate`.

-For others distribution, please see the [install guide](https://nmstate.io/user/install.html).
+For other distribution, please see the [install guide](https://nmstate.io/user/install.html).

 ## Documentation